lamini-ai/lamini-examples/rag.md

 ```

 `DirectoryLoader(...)` has three arguments:
-1. A directory path (required, string) - path to the directory with internal data, the files will be read as text.
+1. A directory path (required, string)
+   - path to the directory with internal data, the files will be read as text.
 This step will fail if the directory contains files that cannot be read as text.
 TODO: does text from multiple files get combined.
 TODO: does it have to be abs path.
-2. `batch_size` (optional keyword arg) - default to 512.
+2. `batch_size` (optional keyword arg)
+   - default to 512.
-3. `chunker` (optional keyword arg) - an object that can chunk the text.
-Default to lamini's `DefaultChunker`.
+3. `chunker` (optional keyword arg)
+   - an object that can chunk the text.
+Default to lamini's `DefaultChunker`, which returns a list of strings, each a substring with chunk size as the length.
+TODO: except at the end.

+TODO: what is tqdm

-If you use `DefaultChunker`, then you can optionally specify two arguments:
+If you use `DefaultChunker`, then you may specify two arguments:
-1. `chunk_size` (optional)
+1. `chunk_size` (optional keyword arg)
    - Number of characters for each chunk.
-   - Smaller chunks tend to provide more precise results but can increase computationlly overhead.
+   - Smaller chunks tend to provide more accurate results but can increase computationlly overhead.
-   - Larger chunks may improve efficiency but introduce more noise in the results.
+   - Larger chunks may improve efficiency but reduce accuracy.
    - Default to 512.
-2. `step_size` (optional)
+2. `step_size` (optional keyword arg)
    - Interval at which each chunk is obtained.
    - Ex. if `step_size` = 5, then we will extract chunks from indices 0, 4, 9, 14, 19, ..., and each chunk will have length `chunk_size`.
    - Default to 128.